Coltensiemer/AWS_Learn/README.md

 -   [amplify] (#amplify) # The amplify directory that contains auth APIS.
 -   [backend] (#backend) # The backend directory contains cdk for the VPC and the APIs for lambda functions.
 -   [lib] (#lib) # The lib directory contains resuable code that is used for functionalities.
--   [prisma] (#prisma) # The prisma directory typically contains configuration and schema files for Prisma, a modern database toolkit.
 -   [public] (#public) # The public directory contains static assets that are served directly by the web server, such as images, fonts, and other files.
 -   [src] (#src) # The src directory is the main source directory of the project.
 It contains all the source code for the application.
     -   [app] (#app) # The app directory may contain higher-level application-specific modules or configurations.